Materials for the Third Millennium

 Since the discovery of the geopolymer chemistry by Prof. Joseph Davidovits (see also in the Library the scientific paper IUPAC 1976) this new generation of materials, whether used pure, with fillers or reinforced, is already finding applications in all fields of industry.
 These applications are to be found in the automotive and aerospace industries, non-ferrous foundries and metallurgy, civil engineering, cements and concretes, ceramics and plastics industries, waste management, art and decoration, retrofit of buildings, etc. One third of the recently updated book Geopolymer Chemistry & Applications is dedicated to geopolymeric applications.
 You may also go to the Geopolymer Library and download several papers, for example #21 Geopolymer cement review 2013.

 Some of the geopolymer applications are still in development whereas others are already industrialized and commercialized.
-They will be listed in six (6) categories similar to those already in use in our page Who is selling geopolymers, namely:
+They will be listed in six (6) categories, namely:

 Geopolymer Resin, paint, binder, grout